antoineboquet/greek-conversion/RELEASING.md

 # Releasing greek-conversion

-Publication is deliberately disabled while the `1.0.0-beta.1` prerelease is being prepared.
+Publication is deliberately disabled between prereleases.
 Creating a GitHub release cannot publish anything until the repository variable described below is explicitly enabled.

 ## One-time registry and repository setup

-After `antoineboquet/greek-conversion` becomes the canonical repository:
+For the canonical `defense-humanites/greek-conversion` repository:

 1. Create `@humanities/greek-conversion` on JSR and link it to the canonical GitHub repository and `.github/workflows/publish.yml`.
-2. Configure npm trusted publishing for the existing `greek-conversion` package with repository `antoineboquet/greek-conversion`, workflow `publish.yml`, and environment `release`.
+2. Configure npm trusted publishing for the existing `greek-conversion` package with repository `defense-humanites/greek-conversion`, workflow `publish.yml`, and environment `release`.
 3. Create the protected GitHub environment `release`, restrict deployment to the intended tags, and add required reviewers.